Does Paint Condition Affect Resale Value?

 Adams Gold Advanced Graphene Ceramic Coating

-The nano-coating forms a semi-permanent bond with the surface of your car, resulting in a “sacrificial” layer over the factory paint.
-So if the car does need some kind of paint correction you would be working on the ceramic coating and not your vehicle’s clear coat.
-Ceramic coating provides protection from contaminants as well as providing a deeply shiny, and glossy finish to your vehicle by bonding to the clear.
-These products are called permanent because they can be removed only through polishing or lack of maintenance.
+The nano-coating forms a semi-permanent bond with your car’s surface, creating a “sacrificial” layer over the factory paint.
+So if the car does need some kind of paint correction, you would be working on the ceramic coating, not the vehicle’s clear coat.

 Pros: